George Bullough: Thoroughbred horse racing

 Kinloch Castle, built by George Bullough in 1900.

 An avid sportsman, Sir George Bullough had a lifelong interest in horses.
 Interested in Thoroughbred racing, he eventually became a member of the National Hunt Committee and a member of the Jockey Club.
 He developed a significant racing stable that had its first major success in steeplechase with Ballymacad which won the 1917 War National, ran at Gatwick racecourse in place of the Grand National.
 Investing in flat racing Thoroughbreds, his Irish-bred colt Golden Myth won several important English races including the 1922 Ascot Gold Cup and Eclipse Stakes.
 When Golden Myth retired to stud, Bullough teamed up with prominent trainer John L. Jarvis to establish Longholes Stud near Newmarket.
 In 1934, they won an English Classic when Campanula captured the 1,000 Guineas.

 Death

 Sir George Bullough died in 1939 while playing golf in France.
-He was buried alongside his father John Bullough in the family mausoleum at Harris on the west coast of Rùm.
+He was buried alongside his father, John, in the Bullough Mausoleum at Harris on the west coast of Rùm.